mathwhiz1212/autocompilegpg/README.md

 # simpleautocompilegpg
-Simple script that automatically downloads, verifies and compiles GnuPG.
+Script that automatically downloads, verifies and compiles GnuPG.

 This script installs GnuPG-1.4.19 or upgrades current version to GnuPG-1.4.19.